jamie-brannan/hundred-days-swift/README.md

 ## :calendar: Schedule log

 ### :one: **Introduction to Swift**
+>The first 12 days provide a gentle warm up for your Swift learning.
+You’ll watch about a selection of one-minute videos every day, and complete short quizzes about each of those videos.

 | Challenge day | Calendar day | Within goaltime?| What was new? |
 |---|---|---|---|